 The park is also home to the annual Jewel Illumination event in winter, which features sparkling, jewel-like illuminations, and the nearby hot-spring baths, making it a comprehensive leisure facility with plenty to offer outside of the amusement park.

 This year, the park is bringing together the jewellery colours that have adorned the park in previous years, and visitors can enjoy spectacular illuminations in each area.

 There is also an after-pass available from 3pm onwards, which allows you to enjoy the park’s attractions and the Jewellery Illumination at a reduced price, so be sure to schedule your visit to take advantage of the surrounding facilities as well.

-The year 2022 is finally drawing to a close.
-Hilton Tokyo Bay will once again hold its popular New Year’s Eve special event, Countdown Park, at Lounge O, with its open atrium to the top floor and 8-metre-high windows.
+With 2023 finally drawing to a close, Hilton Tokyo Bay will once again hold its popular New Year’s Eve special event, Countdown Park, at Lounge O, with its open atrium on the top floor and 8-metre-high windows.

 The Countdown Park is packed with activities for children.
 Part 1, which starts at 3pm, offers a variety of activities for younger children, such as Super Ball Scooping, a plastic-ban corner, target practice, and a “Children’s Osechi” (a special children’s snack box filled with their favourite sweets), as well as yakisoba, okonomiyaki and other food items.

 The second part at 9pm is for adults.
 In addition to the activities from Part 1, there will be a selection of authentic meals prepared by Hilton Tokyo Bay chefs, including sparkling wine, Italian appetisers and roast beef rice bowls, all available at the food stalls.
 The restaurant’s counter will also serve a limited 150-serving New Year’s Eve prawn tempura soba.

 9. Shibuya Crossing